IBM/continuous-delivery-go-sdk/README.md

 ## Questions

-If you are having difficulties using this SDK or have a question about the IBM Cloud services, please ask a question at [dW Answers](https://developer.ibm.com/answers/questions/ask/?topics=ibm-cloud) or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-cloud).
+If you are having difficulties using this SDK or have a question about the IBM Cloud services, please ask a question at
+[Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-cloud).

 ## Issues